Lightweight 0.20260625.0

 sh

-cmake --preset linux-clang-debug -DLIGHWEIGHT_EXAMPLE=ON -B build
+cmake --preset clang-debug -DLIGHWEIGHT_EXAMPLE=ON -B build

 Finally, compile and run the example